jsborjesson/jsborjesson.github.io/_posts/2020-01-24-a-digression-in-vexillology.md

 ## 3. Maldives

 This one is just dreary - the border is too wide, the moon is too narrow and the colors are depressing.
+It also happens to be the single flag in the world which has a moon but **not** a star.
+Based on this flag, you clearly need a star if you have a moon.

 ![Flag of Maldives][]